- - Give directions to the shop from their address with one click

 - - See spending habits, appointment schedules, and more

-Know Everything About The Customer on the Phone, Before You Pick Up The Phone
+Know Everything About The Customer on the Phone, Before You Pick It Up

-Pull up customer information as soon as they call, so you can be informed without having to fish around for information.
+Pull up customer information as soon as they call without needing to fish around for it.
 As soon as they call in, you can see how much they spend on average, when they visited last, and when they are coming in again.
-With Pro Call, you can even go over a detailed history of the customer's vehicle(s) without even going over to the shop management system.
-Sound professional, and informed with this innovative software solution.
+With Pro Call, you can even go over a detailed history of the customer's vehicle(s) without going over to the shop management system.
+Sound professional and informed with this innovative software solution.

-Process Calls Efficiently - See total dollars spent, lifetime visit count, and average money spent compared to the shop average on the same screen.
+Process Calls Efficiently - See total dollars spent, lifetime visit count, and average money spent compared to the shop average.

 Detailed Information - Review customer history by Date, Invoice Number, Year/Make/Model, Odometer, Category, and even technician.